Afro-Brazilian history: The Politics of Culture Post-Abolition Salvador

 Due to the removal of the slave status and property requirements for the black population, it resulted in the formal equality of the white and black population.
 It then become crucial for the white and elite population to create different ways of postulating claims of superiority over the black population.
 Nevertheless, this post emancipation period emphasized a display of Afro-Bahians to express their culture by occupying public spaces.
 For instance, on the 13th of May 1888 when Princess Isabel signed the Abolition Law, there were annual celebrations of Candomblé, Maculêlê and Samba de roda.
 These traditions became a part of Carnival celebrations.
 The Embaixada Africana also become a place of perpetuating African origins during the 1890s.
 In order to clamp down some of these celebrations, the white elites started a campaign of civilization against barbarism using the police system to ban parades with African costumes and batuques from 1905 to 1913.
 The police also tried to prevent and reduce the practice of Afro-Brazilian culture like candomblé shrines and terreiros were invaded and sacred objects were confiscated.
 Terreiros serve as symbolic religious places for Afro-Brazilians to represent and express their respective African identities.
 Terreiros are simply areas that coexists as a place and the religious group it pertains to.

 Capoeira was also another cultural tradition by Afro-Bahians that the white elites' tried to eradicate mainly because they occurred in public spaces.
 Capoeira or vadiação in the 20th century could have been played anytime or anywhere especially during breaks in the workplace, in squares during the annual cycles of religious celebrations and on Sundays in popular neighborhoods.
-Capoeira was a male-dominated activity as it was men who took upon occupations like saliors, stevedores and porters which required great use of physical strength and they played capoeira as a break from their strenous actviites at work.
+Capoeira was a male-dominated activity as it was men in occupations such as sailors, stevedores and porters which required great use of physical strength who played capoeira as a break from their strenuous activities at work.
 Despite capoeira being male dominated, some women used capoeira as a means of resisting the police and this gender disparity made these women be seen as troublemakers rather than players in the capoeira roda.